Why I Don’t Have REITs

 The accumulation years are over and it’s time to live from the income of your portfolio.

 The goal is to beat inflation and have as much income as possible.
-Not all investments have to beat inflation but overall you need your portfolio to beat inflation.
+Not all investments have to beat inflation, but overall, you need your portfolio to beat inflation.

 What’s the income test?
-It’s a tough one and we need to review a previous Q&A on the ratio of high yield investments.
+It’s a tough one, and we need to review a previous Q&A on the ratio of high-yield investments.
 The higher the yield, the lower the dividend growth.

-In the table below, “Normal Yield” should have a decent dividend growth with banks, and utilities.
+In the table below, “Normal Yield” should have a decent dividend growth with banks and utilities.
 You should be able to get 6%.
-With “High Yield” you might have some with telecoms and other uniquely positioned investments.
+With “High-Yield” you might have some with telecoms and other uniquely positioned investments.

-Aside from that, you don’t need growth but you need stability.
+Aside from that, you don’t need growth, but you need stability.
 Many REITs dropped their distribution during the pandemic.

 Better Alternative To REITs

-I have to admit that after looking into covered call ETFs, I really don’t see a reason to invest in REITs.
+I have to admit that after looking into covered call ETFs, I don’t see a reason to invest in REITs.

-Buy BCE instead of a REIT for example and then add a covered call ETF covering various investments.
+Buy BCE instead of a REIT, for example, and then add a covered call ETF covering various investments.

 What About REITs During a Recession?